elliotwutingfeng/ipcrypt-std.github.io/www/pages/about.md

 ## What is IPCrypt?

 IPCrypt is a simple, open specification that suggests methods for encrypting and obfuscating IP addresses.
-Created by volunteers, it offers both deterministic format-preserving and non-deterministic approaches that work with both IPv4 and IPv6 addresses.
+It offers both deterministic format-preserving and non-deterministic approaches that work with both IPv4 and IPv6 addresses.

-This community-driven effort was inspired by privacy concerns highlighted in [RFC6973](https://datatracker.ietf.org/doc/html/rfc6973) and [RFC7258](https://datatracker.ietf.org/doc/html/rfc7258) about pervasive monitoring and data collection.
+This community effort was inspired by privacy concerns highlighted in [RFC6973](https://datatracker.ietf.org/doc/html/rfc6973) and [RFC7258](https://datatracker.ietf.org/doc/html/rfc7258) about pervasive monitoring and data collection.
 We aimed to help maintain the practical utility of IP addresses in network operations while addressing these privacy considerations.

 ## The Challenge We're Trying to Help With